JackKelly/slicedpy/README.md

 # SlicedPy

-SlicedPy (pronounced "Sliced Pie") takes your whole-house meter readings and estimates the energy consumed by your individual appliances.
-This process is sometimes called "nonintrusive load monitoring (NILM)", "nonintrusive appliance load monitoring (NIALM)" or "smart meter disaggregation".
+SlicedPy (pronounced "Sliced Pie") takes your whole-house power meter readings and estimates the energy consumed by your individual appliances.
+In other words, it produces an (estimated) itemised energy bill using just a single, whole-house power meter.

+This process is sometimes called:

+* "nonintrusive load monitoring (NILM)"
+* "nonintrusive appliance load monitoring (NIALM)"
+* "smart meter disaggregation"

 # Requirements